SeldonIO/MLServer/docs/user-guide/adaptive-batching.md

 - `T`, where `T > 0`, will wait `T` seconds at most.
 - `0`, will disable adaptive batching.

-### Merge and split of custom paramters
+### Merge and split of custom parameters

 MLserver allows adding custom parameters to the `parameters` field of the requests.
-These parameters are recived as a merged list of parameters inside the server, e.g.
+These parameters are received as a merged list of parameters inside the server, e.g.
 ```python
 # request 1
 types.RequestInput(